Seniors Life Insurance Guides: Is It the Right Choice for You?

 Life Insurance Eligibility for Retirees

 Retirees are still eligible to apply for life insurance, provided they meet the age requirements set by the insurance provider.
-This eligibility remains even after retiring from the workforce or accessing superannuation, allowing older Australians to secure life insurance cover.
+This eligibility remains even after retiring from the workforce or accessing superannuation, allowing older Australians to secure life insurance cover regardless of whether your life insurance is inside or outside your superannuation.
 Consequently, seniors have ample opportunities to consider life insurance to protect themselves and their loved ones.

 Age Limits for Seniors Life Insurance Policies